Description

 Book of the Week Ideas:

-- My Little Word Book The My Little Word Book is used several times in the 1 Year Curriculum because looking through the book allows the child to associate a word with a picture.
+- First 100 Words: A Padded Board Book The First 100 Words is used several times in the 1 Year Curriculum because looking through the book allows the child to associate a word with a picture.
 While you might find word/pictures books monotonous, repetition is key to expanding a toddler's vocabulary.
 At first, work through only a few pictures at a time unless the child desires more.

 1. Introduce - Begin by introducing the child to the pictures.
 Gently take the child's hand, point to pictures, and state the name pictured.
 Soon, this enables the child to randomly point, which prompts you to name the object, activity, or emotion.